jaxio/jaxio.github.com/en/pricing.md

 ---
 layout: english
-title: Features comparisons between Springfuse and Celerio
+title: Features comparisons between Celerio Service and Celerio
 ---

-## SpringFuse
+## Celerio Pricing

+### Celerio Service (SpringFuse)

-_Springfuse_ service allows you to generate as many projects as you want.
+[Celerio Service](/en/celerio-service.html) allows you to generate as many projects as you want.
 The generation is done on our server, using Celerio.

-## Celerio
+### Celerio

-With Celerio, instead of generating remotely, you generate everything locally on your computer.
+With [Celerio](/en/celerio.html), instead of generating remotely, you generate everything locally on your computer.
 Celerio integrates smoothly within your build process.
 It provides advanced features such as round-trip code generation which allows you to preserve manual changes when you regenerate after database schema changes.
 Celerio is a pragmatic and agile code generator.
 Celerio is distributed as a Maven 2 plugin.
-For more information regarding Celerio, please contact us.
+For more information regarding Celerio, [please contact us](/en/contact-us.html).

-## Features comparisons
+### Features comparisons

 <table class="table table-bordered table-striped">
 	<thead>
 		<tr>
 			<th>Feature</th>
-			<th style="text-align: center">Springfuse</th>
+			<th style="text-align: center">Celerio Service (SpringFuse)</th>
 			<th style="text-align: center">Celerio</th>
 		</tr>
 	</thead>